Gold Coast Titans: Supporters

 The official Gold Coast Titans supporter group is known as "The Legion".
 The Legion was formed in late 2006 via the Titans online forum.
-The Legion was founded during the Panthers pre season 2007 trial match with 3 fans (Brad Newman, Steve Lippis and Dennis Mulheron) in attendance under the Northern goal posts at Carrara Stadium.
+The Legion was founded during the Panthers pre season 2007 trial match with three fans (Brad Newman, Steve Lippis and Dennis Mulheron) in attendance under the Northern goal posts at Carrara Stadium.
 The trio gained support from other fans and the Legion started to get momentum and numbers.
-They continued to congregate under the Northern goal posts for several years until the Legion were moved to the Eastern stand at CBus Super Stadium and now those core group Legion members are known as "The Legion Frontline".
+They continued to congregate under the Northern goal posts for several years until the Legion were moved to the Eastern stand at Robina Stadium and now those core group Legion members are known as "The Legion Frontline".
+Since entering the competition, the Gold Coast have recorded the lowest number of memberships out of all the NRL teams on a yearly basis.

+On 10 March 2020, the Titans officially embraced the name "Legion" for the entire Titans fanbase.
+It was decided that "The Legion" was the perfect fit for this purpose—for its symbolic reference to military and gladiatorial strength, as well as a rallying call for Titans supporters to "Join our Legion".